ifs-ke/imanifinancialservices-guru/README.md

 *   Weekly review data: Journal entries, transaction comments, list of users a review is shared with.
 *   Application state: Statement date ranges, getting started guide dismissal status.
 *   Notifications (stored locally).
-*   Client-side console logs (viewable on Logger page and potentially sent to backend Winston logger).
+*   Client-side console logs (viewable on Logger page and potentially sent to backend logger).

 **Data Storage & Security:**
 *   **Authentication:** Handled securely by Clerk, following industry best practices.
 *   **Server-Side Storage (MongoDB):**
     *   Accessed via secure API routes (`/api/save`, `/api/sync`) and server actions (`/actions/shareActions`).
-    *   Connection uses `MONGODB_URI` stored securely as an environment variable.
+    *   Connection uses `MONGODB_URI` stored securely as an environment variable. **Ensure this URI is correct and allows connections from your Vercel deployment's IP range.**
     *   Data access is strictly scoped to the authenticated user (`userId`) in API routes and server actions.
     *   MongoDB Atlas typically provides encryption at rest and in transit (verify your Atlas configuration).
     *   Transactions are used for save operations to ensure atomicity across multiple collections.